city41/breakouts/ImplementationGuidelines.md

 * There is also a power down item that shrinks the paddle to 2/3's its full size.
 This wears off after 10 seconds
 * There are a good number of sound effects: hitting a brick, powering up, powering down, power down wearing off, and the countdown's "blip"
 * The game is entirely mouse driven.
+* The background can be prerendered or use tiles (or both).
+See "The Background" section in the [resources](https://github.com/city41/breakouts/tree/master/resources) README

 ## Mobile Devices